ImranVirani/OntarioCOVIDTracker/README.md

 A Python 3 application that sends an email and desktop notification(Currently Mac OS only) when the Ontario, Canada Covid-19 numbers are updated.

-**NOTE: the lightweight version is currently being tested and is not functioning yet, please use the main branch instead.**
+**NOTE: the lightweight version is currently being tested and is not functioning yet, please use the 'master' branch instead.**

 If you would like to use a lighter version(which does not require the Web Driver, but uses the requests library instead) of the app, use the lightweight branch.